Become a Parent - Your Journey Begins

 What International Clients Should Know

-Circle ensures we understand the laws and policies of each country where our intended parents reside before making a match.
+We understand the laws and policies of each country where our intended parents reside before making a match.
 We partner with local lawyers to ensure a comprehensive solution for you before and after the birth of your children.
-Additionally, Circle staff members’ knowledge of several languages, including French, Spanish, and Russian, will assist you with translation during the consultation stage.
-In addition, Circle can recommend clinics whose doctors are fluent in French, Spanish, Italian, Hebrew, Arabic and Armenian.
-However, if you are not fluent in English, we strongly recommend that you hire your own translator for your own comfort and to communicate directly with your surrogate, egg donor, clinic, etc.
+Additionally, Circle staff members’ knowledge of several languages, including French, Spanish, and Mandarin, helps many intended parents.
+For those who speak other languages, we will assist you with translation.

 Officially Becoming a Circle Parent